Currency board

 In public finance, a currency board is a mechanism by which a monetary authority is required to maintain a fixed exchange rate with a foreign currency by fully backing the commitment with foreign holdings, or reserves.
 This policy objective requires the conventional objectives of a central bank to be subordinated to the exchange rate target.

 Although a currency board is a common (and simple) way of maintaining a fixed exchange rate, it is not the only way.
-Countries often keep exchange rates within a narrow band by regulating balance of payments through various capital controls, or though international agreements, among other methods.
+Countries often keep exchange rates within a narrow band by regulating balance of payments through various capital controls, or through international agreements, among other methods.
 Thus, a rough peg may be maintained without a currency board.

 History

 In colonial administration, currency boards were popular because of the advantages of printing appropriate denominations for local conditions, and it also benefited the colony with the seigniorage revenue.
 The first such case was the Board of Commissioners of Currency of Mauritius, established in 1849.
 Other notable cases included the West African Currency Board (est. 1912), East African Currency Board (est. 1919), and successive boards serving the Straits Settlements then British Malaya.
 The Bank of England favored the establishment of currency boards as a way to ensure that British colonies would keep their reserves in sterling and place them in London.

 However, after World War II many independent countries preferred to have central banks and independent currencies.
 British colonial-era currency boards only survive in the Falkland Islands (est. 1899) and Gibraltar (est. 1914).

 Currency board arrangements experienced a revival of popularity in the late 20th century following negative experiences with inflation.
 Unlike in the colonial era, they were typically implemented by existing central banks whose mandate was correspondingly restricted.